-A lot of people assume that the internet, intranet, and extranet are the same, but they are actually three different types of networks.
-It’s important for those in human resources (HR) to know the differences between them so they can understand the business uses and security implications of each system.
+A lot of people assume that the internet, intranet, and extranet are the same, but they are actually three different types of computer networks.
+It’s important for those in human resources (HR) to know the differences between these networks so they can understand the business uses and security implications of each system.

 Read the rest of this article to discover the definitions of each network, its uses, and how you can make full use of it in your role as a human resources manager or director.